History of Chinese Australians: Chinese Restriction Act and The Walk from Robe

 The arrivals of large numbers of Chinese gold seekers into the only recently created Colony of Victoria caused great alarm among its politicians and gold seekers.
 In the Victorian parliament, it was argued that it was a security risk to have so many Chinese in the colony who were fighting the Europeans.
 But the real issue was fear of competition on the goldfields, and in 1855 the Victorian parliament passed the Chinese Restriction Act in an effort to restrict Chinese immigration.
 These restrictions, including a £10 poll tax on Chinese and a limit to Chinese passengers per tonnage of shipping, caused a reduction in ship owners' profitability, leading to an increase in the already high fares.
 The Act did limit the numbers of Chinese arriving in Victorian ports, with official Victorian records showing over 10,000 Chinese arrived in Victoria between 1853 and 1855 but only a few hundred in the next two years.

-However, the numbers of Chinese on the Victorian goldfields continued to increase.
+However, the numbers of Chinese on the Victorian goldfields continued to increase heavily.
 The Chinese were instead travelling to South Australia, and between 1855 and 1857 thousands of Chinese landed in the Port of Adelaide and in Robe, South Australia.
 The population of the small town of Robe quickly doubled as it developed into a port of call for Chinese continuing onto the Victorian goldfields, while many others disembarked in Sydney and began to enter the NSW goldfields of the central districts.
 After arrival in South Australia, the large number probably in the thousands of Chinese miners then walked the long overland route to the Victorian goldfields.
 Parties of Chinese men would often pay for local guides to take them to the goldfields in what was a well organised exercise.